chaulagaisachin/learnDocker/Module04/README.md

 * Port are required to make the service available for the consumers.
 * Exposing ports will help to forward port from docker container to host network adapter.
 * Following commands can be used to forward | Expose port
-  - -p hostPort>:<containerPort :: used to forward certain port from container to host
+  - -p hostPort>:containerPort:: used to forward certain port from container to host
   - -P :: Use to forward all the port from container to host.
 ```
 sudo docker run -it -p 80:80 <imageName>